René Philombé

-René Philombé (René Philombe), pen name of Philippe Louis Ombedé (13 November 1930 – 25 October 2001), born in the city of Ngaoundere, was a Cameroonian writer, journalist, poet, novelist, and playwright who mostly wrote in French.
+René Philombé (René Philombe), pen name of Philippe Louis Ombedé (13 November 1930 – 25 October 2001), born in the city of Ngaoundéré, was a Cameroonian writer, journalist, poet, novelist, and playwright who mostly wrote in French.
 He was one of the founders of the Association of Cameroonian Poets and Writers (APEC) of which he was the secretary for 20 years.
 He received the Mottart Prize from the Académie Française and the Fonlon-Nichols prize from the African Literature Association.

 Biography

 Early years

 René Philombe's father was Nkoulou, writer-performer, a descendant of the Nkoulou, Batschenga chiefs.
 His mother was Princess Berthe Manyan, granddaughter of Tidadi, king of the Babouté.
 His name received at birth was Yaka Nkoulou, but upon arrival of a white priest, his father renamed him to Philippe Louis Ombedé, whom the author transformed into a pen name René Philombe : rené (de renaître) Phi-L-Ombe, sometimes written in French with accent: René Philombé.

 He began high school in Yaoundé in 1945.
 He became a Marxist there and was dismissed from it in 1946.
 He continued as an autodidact and followed correspondence courses, among others at the school of arts and sciences in Paris.
 His first publications were from this time.
 His Araignée disgracie won a prize for the best tale from the Committee of Cultural Expression of France overseas.
 He also founded a cultural association in his father's village, where he then lived.

 In 1949 or 1950, he was admitted to the competitive examination for police secretary and became a police officer in Douala.
 Straddling two cultures, soaked in French literature and texts from the Negritude movement, he was both a nationalist and a Marxist, and he was secretly engaged in the Union of the Peoples of Cameroon (UPC).
 He attended, among other things, a pan-Cameroonian assembly in 1951.
 This earned him a disciplinary correction, but did not prevent him from being the first class of the Yaoundé police academy in 1952.